 Whether it is furniture by IKEA, fashion by H&M, buildings by Gunnar Asplund, or music by Spotify, these Swedes all have something in common.
 They are based on the same democratic values: everyday functional design, accessible and available to all.

-“They are all built using the same user friendliness and democratic starting point,” explains Ewa Kumlin, the CEO of Svensk Form, a non-profit association that promotes Swedish design.
+“They are all built using the same user friendliness and democratic starting point,” explains Ewa Kumlin, the Director of the Swedish Institute in Paris.